yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ```

 #### AIServiceBackend
-Based on the gateway routes, we define the AWS Bedrock and KServe `AIServiceBackend` along with the envoy gateway backend resource with the fqdn for the routing destination.
+Based on the gateway routes, we define the AWS Bedrock and KServe `AIServiceBackend` along with the `Envoy Gateway` backend resource with the FQDN for the routing destination.
 ```yaml
 apiVersion: aigateway.envoyproxy.io/v1alpha1
 kind: AIServiceBackend